cesuain/imcesarc/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an Application Developer at IBM;
+- 👨🏽‍💻 I’m currently a Software Engineer at Dock;
 - 🌱 I’m currently learning React and NodeJS;
 - 🤔 My interest is in full stack development with React and NodeJS;
 - 💼 I’m pursuing a Bachelor's degree in Industrial Engineering and another in System Analysis Development;